innocentavali/bnp-paribas-cardif-project/README.md

-This is the BNP Paribas Cardif project.
+This is the BNP Paribas Cardif claims classification project.